Eastern Mojave Vegetation Field Notes (Continued)

 On the way, we stopped at a convent and bought a dozen magdalenas for a snack.

-Full Size Image Rachel and Cheryl at the entrance to the Alcazar.
-Full Size Image Standard view inside the Alcazar.
-Full Size Image Gardens of the Alcazar.
 We had visited the Alcazar once during our first visit in 1999.
 I mistakenly took my analog camera, so I didn't have a flash, therefore no photos inside the building.
 Also my film is ASA 200, because the store in Capileira did not have ASA 400 film.
 I took a few photos of the inside courtyards, but the light was very low because of the clouds, so we'll see what the results are.

 We ate some of the magdalenas in the gardens of the Alcazar.
 A pair of mallard ducks waddled over to beg for a handout.
 After the snack we walked through the gardens and the grotesque wall.

 Rachel took us up through the Barrio de Santa Cruz on our way back to her apartment, including along the street called "Agua."
 A section of the old city wall is on one side of the street and the wall includes a segment of the original aqueduct that brought water to Sevilla.
 Hence the name Agua.
-I guess this is also the street where Rachel, Matt, and Becci have a photo of them in the pouring rain, during their visit a couple of years ago.
+I guess this is also the street where Rachel, Matt and Becci have a photo of them in the pouring rain, during their visit a couple of years ago.

 I think this afternoon we will have a little rest, and then maybe do some shopping downtown.